bluenote-1577/sylph/README.md

 ## WARNING EARLY DEVELOPMENT

 sylph is being developed rapidly.
+It has not been officially released yet.
+I am planning on releasing sylph officially in the next 1-3 months (October-December 2023).

+I have confidence in sylph's results right now, and I believe it works quite well.
+But be aware that

-It appears this repository is now being discovered, which is great, but be aware that I will have no qualms about making breaking changes until the official release.
+- I will have no qualms about making breaking changes until the official release.
+- Parameters will change.

 ##  Install (current version v0.2.0)